Under Rose-Tainted Skies

 This book also deals with self-harm, eating disorders and depression, so be aware of that in case that triggers you.
 I did find the descriptions of self-harm and fainting relatable.

 Unfortunately, that wasn’t enough for me to love this.
 Contemporary romances are not my favourites and Under Rose-Tainted Skies is no exception.
-Thankfully, however, there was no instalove and mental illness isn’t “cured” once the characters fall in love.
+Thankfully, however, there was no insta-love and mental illness isn’t “cured” once the characters fall in love.

 Furthermore, I didn’t love the writing style.
-Because of Norah’s mental illness, she gets distracted easily during conversations.
-Which interrupted the conversations quite often.
+Because of Norah’s mental illness, she gets distracted easily during conversations, which interrupted the conversations quite often.
 While I completely understand why the author did that, it wasn’t enjoyable to read.
 Once I finished a chapter, I put the book down for several minutes.
 This book just couldn’t keep me intrigued.
-I also spotted some spelling mistakes and things didn’t add up.
+I also spotted some spelling mistakes and things that didn’t add up.
 Luke’s phone was being fixed, yet he was using his phone to talk to someone.
 This didn’t cause any major problems while reading, but I did find it annoying because it occurred more than once.

 My main complaint has to be the lack of female friendships.
 Girls are called “chicks” multiple times and Amy, the only female character we learn about besides Norah’s mother, is basically described as a rich, blonde, popular bimbo.
-Naturally I understand that Norah doesn’t allow a lot of people in her life, but I would think that the internet could be a solution for that.
-If she were to make friends with people online, perhaps that wouldn’t trigger her agoraphobia.

 conclusion: Under Rose-Tainted Skies is an enjoyable read.
 I would definitely recommend it to anyone with mental illnesses or people who want to read an accurate portrayal of one.